bd/twidor/README.md

 ## Usage

 Hit <kbd>ENTER</kbd> at the end of a line to go to the next sentence.
-This also updates the display of words per minute (WPM) and average error rate (AER).
+When a sentence loads, statistics for the seession are displayed: words per minute (WPM) and average error rate (AER).

 Menu options include:
 * <kbd>File | Load Keymap</kbd> imports a CSV keymap exported by the [Twiddler Tuner](https://twiddler.tekgear.com/tuner/).